korlibs/docs.korge.org/getting-started/install.md

 {% include install_korge_forge.html %}
 </div>

-You will see something like:
+You will see something like this on Linux / Mac, on Windows you can open Forge directly:

 ![](/getting-started/korge-forge-installer.png)